-Directions: Using the digits 1 to 9, at most one time each, fill in the boxes so that the values of the two functions are equivalent
+Directions: Using the digits 1 to 9, at most one time each, place a digit in each box so that the values of the two functions are equivalent.

 Hint